 - Highly fragmented value chain: You want to be selling to fragmented buyers and buying from fragmented sellers.
-Fragmentation up and down the value chain is important for two reasons.
-One, it makes a marketplace possible and two, it often means a better profit pool from payments.
+Having this up and down the value chain is important for two reasons: One, it makes a marketplace possible, and two, it often means a better profit pool from payments.
 Many small payments are generally much more profitable than fewer large payments.

-To kickstart this analysis for you, I set out to study which industries are big and dominated by SMBs.
+To kickstart this analysis for you, we set out to study which industries are both big and dominated by SMBs.
 (We will save fragmentation up and down the value chain for another day.)
 The government's business census (released in 2020, from 2017) provided the requisite data.

 In the chart below, I mapped industries at the 4-digit NAICS level.
-There is a perpetual argument around which level of classification is best, but we went with the 4-digit for today’s exercise.
+(There is a perpetual argument around which level of classification is best, but we used the 4-digit for today’s exercise.)
 Here's how to read the chart:

 - Each circle represents one 4-digit NAICS code.

 - A circle's size is proportional to the sales of the industry.